Become a Member

 HEALTH AND WELLBEING

 The AFLPA prioritises the physical and mental health of AFL players who transition out of the game.
-All past players receive access to free and confidential services, including psychological and concussion support, doctors’ network and the AFL Players’ Injury and Hardship Fund.
+All past players receive access to free and confidential services, including psychological support and the AFLW and AFLW Players Injury and Support Fund.
+Annual, free Health Screening days are run nationwide providing members the opportunity to undergo a skin check, blood pressure measurement and blood tests, as well as providing an opportunity for members to connect with each other and the AFLPA.

-The Injury and Hardship Fund has supported more than 1200 past players since it was implemented in 2017 and is funded entirely by current players.
+This fund has supported more than 1350 past players since it was implemented in 2017 and is funded entirely by current players.

 FINANCIAL PROSPERITY